Untoward otological and audiological consequences of ear candling

 Video otoscopy of her right ear revealed that liquid wax from the ear candle had dripped onto the tympanic membrane (Figure 3).

 Figure 3.
-Ear candle wax on TM
+Ear candle wax on TM (Click image for enlarged view)

-Routine pure tone audiometry revealed a conductive impairment with a 20-25 dB air-bone gap (Figure 4).
-Tympanometry presented reduced TM mobility when the ear candle wax was on the tympanic membrane (Figure 5)
+air-bone gap (Figure 4).
+Tympanometry presented reduced TM mobility when the ear candle

 Figure 4.
-Audiometric results obtained with ear candle wax
+Audiometric results obtained with ear candle wax adherent to the right tympanic membrane

-Figure 5.
-Tympanometry performed with ear
+| Figure 5.
+Tympanometry performed with ear candle wax on tympanic membrane

-She was referred to an otolaryngologist for consultation.
 Under a binaural surgical microscope, the otolaryngologist used a surgical hook to remove the plate of ear candle wax from the unanaesthetized surface of the TM.
 The procedure was without complication.
 A follow-up audiological evaluation was performed five days after treatment.
 Video otoscopy shows a significant improvement in appearance of the TM (Figure 6).

 Figure 6.
-Tympanic membrane 5 days after removal of ear candle wax
+Tympanic membrane 5 days after removal of ear candle wax (Click image for enlarged view)

 Pure tone audiometry demonstrated some improvement in air conduction hearing acuity, greater in the high frequencies (Figure 7), consistent with restoration of tympanic membrane mobility (Figure 8).

-removal of ear candle wax from right tympanic membrane.
+Figure 7.
+Audiometric results obtained 5 days after removal of ear candle wax from right tympanic membrane.
+Red dots = before.

-after removal of ear candle wax
+Figure 8.
+Tympanometry performed 5 days after removal of ear candle wax from tympanic membrane |

 Figure 9 shows the remnants of the ten ear candles used by the patient in a single self-treatment session.